armijnhemel/compliance-scripts/copyright-statements/README.md

 If results should be aggregated instead of printed per file:

     $ python3 generate-copyright-list.py -j /tmp/scancode.json -d /tmp/busybox-1.28.0/ -o /tmp/copyrights.txt -a

+It should be noted that when using aggregation in CSV mode the columns of the CSV file should be treated as independent columns.
+That means that in a row the results in the different columns will not be related to eachother.